Cryotherapy: Cryosurgery

 Cryosurgery is the application of extreme cold to destroy abnormal or diseased tissue.
 The application of ultra-cold liquid causes damage to the treated tissue due to intracellular ice formation.
 The degree of damage depends upon the minimum temperature achieved and the rate of cooling.
 Cryosurgery is used to treat a number of diseases and disorders, most especially skin conditions like warts, moles, skin tags and solar keratoses.
 Liquid nitrogen is usually used to freeze the tissues at the cellular level.
-The procedure is used often as it is relatively easy and quick, can be done in the doctors surgery, and is deemed quite low risk.
-If a cancerous lesion is suspected then excision rather than cryosurgery may be deemed more appropriate.
+The procedure is used often as it is relatively easy and quick, can be done in the doctor's office, and is deemed quite low risk.
+If a cancerous lesion is suspected, then excision rather than cryosurgery may be deemed more appropriate.
+Contraindications to the use of cryosurgery include but are not limited to using it over a neoplasm, someone with conditions that are worsened by exposure to cold (e.g., Raynaud syndrome, urticaria), and poor circulation or no sensation in the area.
+There are some precautions to using cryosurgery.
+They include someone with collagen vascular disease, dark-skinned individuals (due to high risk of hypopigmentation), and impaired sensation at the area being treated.